Blog

 10. PEiD

 This tool is adept at detecting packers, cryptors, and compilers in PE (Portable Executable) files.
-PEiD helps in unpacking and analyzing suspicious binaries.
+PEiD helps unpack and analyze suspicious binaries.

 11. Resource Hacker

-A freeware utility, Resource Hacker is designed to view, modify, rename, add, delete, or extract resources in Windows executables and resource files.
+Resource Hacker, a freeware utility, is designed for viewing, modifying, renaming, adding, deleting, or extracting resources in Windows executables and resource files.

 12. Binary Ninja